grocy/docs/tutorials/setup.md

 ```
 depending on your setup you might need to write ´sudo docker-compose´ instead of ´docker-compose´

-Your grocy server should now be accessible from (if you are at the server):
+If your container is running on the same computer as your web browser you can access it here:
 - http://localhost
 - https://localhost

-or (if it is a remote server):
+Or if it is running on a remote server access, it like this instead:

 - http://< ip-address-of-your-server >
 - https://< ip-address-of-your-server >